 The medical requirements for spinal cord injury treatment and care are costly and intensive.
-Compensation in an injury claim or lawsuit may help an individual pay for hospital expenses, surgery, physical therapy, and medications.
+Receiving compensation in an injury claim or lawsuit can help you pay for hospital expenses, surgery, physical therapy, and medications.
 Depending on the circumstances of your situation, you may require occupational therapy, counseling, and speech-language therapy.

-Money obtained from negligent parties can also help offset lost earnings and benefits if a person is no longer able to work.
-Although putting a dollar amount to pain and suffering as well other non-economic damages like loss of consortium can seem impossible, it may be necessary for your particular case.
+Money obtained from negligent parties can also help offset lost earnings and benefits if you are no longer able to work.
+Although putting a dollar amount to pain and suffering, as well other non-economic damages like loss of consortium, can seem impossible, it may be necessary for your particular case.

 A New Path

 A spinal cord injury presents unique challenges in the limitations it poses to your mobility and sensory skills, but it doesn't change who you are at heart.
 At Lependorf & Silverstein, P.C., we strive to help our clients who have suffered catastrophic injury keep their dreams alive and accomplish their goals.
 With full compensation to get proper rehabilitation, a new path of recovery is our goal for our clients.

 We understand the importance of obtaining compensation not only for your medical treatment but also for the overall care of your family.
 If you have questions about your spinal cord injury and whether you have a valid claim, please contact our lawyers by calling (609) 240-0040.

 - Bike Accident Spinal Injuries